 Robert L. "Bob" Allen was born May 22, 1939 to Corliss and Katherine Allen in El Reno, Oklahoma.
 He attended all 12 grades in El Reno public schools and graduated high school in 1957.
 He later graduated from Oklahoma Baptist University with a Bachelor of Arts in 1962.

 Darleen Bailey Beard is an award-winning author of picture books, chapter books, and middle-grade novels, many of which were nominated for the Oklahoma Sequoyah Award.
 She loves history, is an eighth cousin to Franklin Delano Roosevelt, and has slept in the same bed as Teddy Roosevelt, though...more

-Bob Blackburn a native Oklahoman, has served as executive director of the Oklahoma Historical Society since 1999.
+Bob Blackburn, a native Oklahoman, served as executive director of the Oklahoma Historical Society from1999 till 2021.
 He joined the OHS in 1980 as editor of The Chronicles of Oklahoma and became deputy director for agency operations in 1990.

 Blackburn is a 1973 graduate of Southwestern...more

 Bob Burke, born in Broken Bow, Oklahoma, has written more historical non-fiction books than anyone else in history.
 He earned a law degree from Oklahoma City University and received an Honorary Doctor of Humane Letters degree from OCU and a BA in journalism from the University of Oklahoma....more

 Von Russell Creel holds B.A. and J.D. degrees from the University of Oklahoma.
 He was a law clerk for Judge Alfred P. Murrah from 1969 to 1971.
 In 1971, he joined the faculty of the Oklahoma City University School of Law.
 He took a leave of absence in 1975 to serve as Chief of Staff for Oklahoma...more